clementpl/influx-crypto-trader/README.md

 ## Indicators

 The environment connect to influxdb to fetch candle and then process it at each timestep.
-The environment is plug with a CandleSet class which handle managing the candles data (buffer, computing indicators, etc...)
+The environment is plug with a CandleSet class which manage the candles data (buffer, timeframe, indicators computation, etc...)

 We can easily map indicators to the candleSet when configuring an environment.
 A candleSetPlugin is define as: